 Closing a Sole Proprietorship

 Closing a sole proprietorship is different -- and typically much easier -- than closing a corporation or partnership.
 For the most part, sole proprietors do not have to consult with anyone else before deciding to call it quits.
 However, sole proprietors still have responsibilities and obligations to tend and also may have outstanding loans to pay off.
-Every sole proprietorship is different, but examples are useful for conveying the basics.

 Below, you'll find a detailed hypothetical about starting and closing a sole proprietorship, followed by examples of closing a corporation or partnership.
 By comparing and contrasting, you should get a better understanding of how the process works.